pAP3R/localh0st/content/post/asus-afl/index.md

 Nmap done: 1 IP address (1 host up) scanned in 0.90 seconds
 ```

-Looking at the cprintf file, now seeing more stuff, and some stuff about received packets:
+Looking at the cprintf log file, now seeing more stuff, and some stuff about received packets:
 ```
 ----asusdebuglog no unlock ------------
 [cm_rcvUdpHandler(196)]:own addr 192.168.1.180